dpskvn/nab.chocmixin/README.md

       ...
     ]

+## Installation
+Just clone this repository or download the zip and extract its contents into `~/Library/Application Support/Chocolat/Mixins/nab.chocmixin`

 ## Contributions...
 ...are very much welcome.
 Feel free to fiddle with this and send me a pull request.